kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 Invocation of RasML statements
 ==============================

-This example shows the creation and invocation of RasML queries us­ing the raslib classes:
+This example shows the creation and invocation of RasML queries using the raslib classes:

-(1) Two domains, a collection name, and a threshold value are de­fined
+(1) Two domains, a collection name, and a threshold value are defined
     to use them at creation stage of the RasML query.

     ::